 Traveling to the United States

 Before you make travel reservations, it is very important to consider the scheduled arrival dates for your enrollment semester.
+Ground transportation is provided for international arrivals on select dates and at select locations.
 If you are traveling by air, please carefully review the airport options presented here and any associated ground transportation costs before selecting your destination airport.

 The Plattsburgh International Airport is located just miles away from campus and is our preferred arrival airport for new students.
 You may also look at flights arriving into larger airports in our region.
 In those cases, please take note of the need for you to arrange additional ground transportation to Plattsburgh.
 If you would like us to help you with ground transportation to campus, you must consider very carefully which city you will end your travels in.
 Please review our recommended options below well before you make your travel reservations.